-It will most likely be free
+It might be free

-You may then be charged an additional fee for the future implementation of the advice you’ve received, however this fee should reasonably reflect the difficulty of the implementation and the effort it will require.
+If you agree to the adviser’s recommendations, you may then be charged an additional fee for the future implementation of the advice you’ve received, however this fee should reasonably reflect the difficulty of the implementation and the effort it will require.

-ASIC advises you regularly review the price you’re paying for your financial planner’s services to avoid losing track and potentially end up paying more in fees than you’re receiving in value.
+ASIC advises you to regularly review the price you’re paying for your financial planner’s services to avoid losing track and potentially end up paying more in fees than you’re receiving in value.